 In the primary grades, students develop probabilistic thinking on a daily basis through the learning of certain words or phrases that describe the frequency or likelihood of certain events, for example:

-• We always have Saturday and Sunday off from school.
+- We always have Saturday and Sunday off from school.

-• It's possible I'll play ball at recess.
+- It's possible I'll play ball at recess.

-• It's unlikely to rain today.
+- It's unlikely to rain today.

 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Traitement des données et probabilité, p.
 128.

 In Kindergarten, one of the first manifestations of the meaning of variability occurs when pupils are able to indicate whether it is certain, possible or impossible that a given event will occur (for example, It is impossible that cows start to fly).
 Some young students find it very difficult to do this.
 For many, what is possible becomes certain.
 For example, if the teacher tells them that it is possible that they will bring their dog to class the next day, the students will be very disappointed if this does not happen, since in their minds, it is certain that the teacher will bring it.
-They must understand that if an event is possible, it is likely to happen as not happen.
+They must understand that if an event is possible, it is equally likely to occur or not occur.
 Other students have difficulty distinguishing between what has never happened and what may never happen.
 For them, if an event has never happened, it is impossible.
 For example, they may think it's impossible for them to go a whole night without sleep because they've never done it.
 However, such an event is not impossible.

 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Traitement des données et probabilité, p.
 132-133.